licg9999/review-of-state-management-in-react/02-reducer-like-solutions-redux-and-its-family/README.md

 $ npm i date-fns
 ```

-The hook `useReducer` is only able to manage component-specific states by default.
-To get component-specific states managed as module-specific ones, the following helper `contextualizeUseReducer` is introduced:
+The hook `useReducer` is only able to manage component-wide states by default.
+To get component-wide states managed as module-wide ones, the following helper `contextualizeUseReducer` is introduced:

 ```ts
 // e6ed1b5/src/reducerHelpers.tsx